-The best thing you as a parent can do to help your daughter with her homework is to ask about what she’s working on, ensure she has a clean and tidy place to work, and be sure she’s not distracted during the time you’ve designated for homework.
+"...Ask about what she’s working on, ensure she has a clean and tidy place to work, and be sure she’s not distracted during the time you’ve designated for homework."

 And as for trying to fill those gaps by teaching her a thing or two yourself?
 Dr. Bastiani Archibald says you can actually do your daughter a disservice by trying to teach her how to solve a homework problem yourself.
 “Your daughter’s teacher might teach a different method than the one you learned in school — and showing her a different way to do the work can confuse her or throw her classroom learning off-track.”

 That said, if you see your daughter really struggling or absolutely feel the need to work on a concept or two with her, make a note on the homework saying she was having trouble or had parental help and consider calling a meeting with her teacher to discuss whether or not the homework is at your daughter’s level.
 An initial conversation between you can lay the groundwork for a real partnership and help you understand ways you can support what your girl is learning in school.